src-d/okrs/README.md

 - [ ] Release a stable gitbase version
   - [ ] Add regression testing
 - [ ] Ensure gitbase interoperability with 3rd party tools
+- [ ] Release Gitbase v1.0 (announcement at Github Universe?)
+    * figure out date for Gitbase announcement and see what we can do
+    * if not possible for Github Universe find alternative.

 #### Improve gitbase performance to single second responses on most queries
 - [ ] **Key results pending an internal engineering meeting**